ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 *[Oblivious Gateway Resource]: #dfn-gateway *[Oblivious Relay Resources]: #dfn-relay
 *[Oblivious Gateway Resources]: #dfn-gateway
-*[Target Resource]: #dfn-target
+*[target resource]: #dfn-target

 Client:

 : A Client originates Oblivious HTTP requests.
-A Client is also an HTTP client in two ways: for the Target Resource and for the Oblivious Relay Resource.
+A Client is also an HTTP client in two ways: for the target resource and for the Oblivious Relay Resource.
 However, when referring to the HTTP definition of client ({{Section 3.3 of HTTP}}), the term "HTTP client" is used; see {{http-usage}}.
   {: anchor="dfn-client"}